Bio

 The work consists of a book and a collection of “fairy tales” born from a participatory process: each woman tells an anecdote about another one she has chosen, takes a photograph of her in her home, fills out a form with biographical data, and donates a piece of fabric.
 The storyteller decides how to portray the person she has chosen, selecting the pose and the setting—a gesture that reveals her way of seeing her.
 This becomes a symbolic act of identity transfer, in which the signature and photograph represent the image of a woman seen through the eyes of another.
 Each signature, each name, is a gesture of identification that transcends the mere bureaucratic act, transforming the objective description into an experience of empathetic immersion.

-The work thus becomes a living archive, a collective narrative that not only documents but transforms and renews the perception of self and of the other.
+The project thus becomes a living archive, a collective narrative that not only documents but transforms and renews the perception of self and of the other.
 The act of telling and portraying becomes an experience of exchange: the observer is in turn observed, the storyteller is in turn told.
 The material element plays a fundamental role in this research: fabric, writing, and signature become instruments of identity transfer— tangible signs of a relationship that unfolds in space and time.
 Each gesture, each trace left by the participants becomes a fragment of collective history, revealing how identity is a process in constant transformation.

-Included in the group exhibition Falìa* AIR 2024 — Lozio, 2025
+Included in the group exhibition Falìa* AIR 2024 — Lozio (BS), 2025

 Featured in the official residency catalogue